cssconf/2013.cssconf.eu/call-for-speakers/index.md

 ---
   layout: default
   title: Call for Speakers
-  description: We are inviting the CSS community to submit proposals for the upcoming CSSConf.eu
+  description: We are inviting the CSS community to submit proposals for the upcoming CSSconf.eu
   contentclass: md
   previewImage: http://2013.cssconf.eu/static/img/such-a-shame/og_img.png
 ---